mvdkleijn/vanity-builder/README.md

 # vanity-builder

-Simple tool that takes a YAML based config and generates a set of static HTML files that can be used for vanity URL hosting.
+Simple tool that takes a YAML based config and generates a set of static HTML files based on Go templates that can be used for vanity URL self-hosting.

+**Example**

+Use `code.vanderkleijn.net` instead of `github.com` for your modules.

+**Why?**

+- No renaming issues when (for whatever reason) you're moving away from Github to somewhere else;
+- Code can still be hosted on Github (or other places);

+_In other words:_ similar to gopkg.in but easily self-hostable.

 ## Development notes